Skip navigation

 • Take a urine sample to test for sugar or protein in your urine.
 If either of these is found, it could mean that you have gestational diabetes or high blood pressure caused by pregnancy.

 At the end of each visit, your doctor or midwife will tell you what changes to expect before your next visit.
-Tell your doctor if you have any problems or concerns.
+Tell your doctor or midwife if you have any problems or concerns.
 It is OK to talk about them even if you do not feel that they are important or related to your pregnancy.

 Lab Tests